ellie-keen/bank-system/README.md

 ## Bank Tech Test

-The program is written in Ruby using **test driven development**, following **DRY** and **SOLID** principles.
+The program is written in Ruby using **Test Driven Development**, following **DRY** and **SOLID** principles.

 The requirements are to be able to deposit and withdraw money from a bank account and display a bank statement with the correct amount and dates.

 #### User Stories